RockEDU’s Science Cafe Series for High School Students

 RockEDU Presents is a teen science cafe series geared to a high school audience.

-All events will be on facebook live and archived to youtube!
-Check out RockEDU Presents’ Youtube channel for past event highlights.
+Most previous RockEDU Presents will soon be archived to youtube!
+Check out RockEDU Presents’ Youtube channel for past event highlights and sign up for our newsletter to get announcements for content recently added online.